statch/gitbot/README.md

 - `git --lines {GitHub or GitLab link mentioning lines}` - get the lines mentioned in the link!

 ### You can also customize its behavior!
-`git config` will allow you to play around with the settings and make GitHub uniquely yours!
+`git config` will allow you to play around with the settings and make GitBot uniquely yours!

 ### Other commands:
 - `git --help` - a classic help message with commands